semrush/intergalactic/website/docs/components/select/select-code.md

 @## Options filtration

-`Select.InputSearch` is added to Select for filtration of elements of the list.
+`InputSearch` is added to Select for filtration of elements of the list.
 This is a stylized wrap over the [Input](/components/input/) component.

-> The `Select.InputSearch` component is difficult to customize.
+> The `InputSearch` component is difficult to customize.
 All props will get to `Input.Value`.
 If this is not enough, you can collect yours 😇

 The example below shows one of the ways to implement filtering.